OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ###### Using r2frida

 With frida-server running, you should now be able to attach to it using the pid, spawn path, host and port and USBID/pid.
-For example, to attach to pid 1234:
+For example, to attach to PID 1234:

 ```shell
 $ r2 frida://1234
 ```

-Once attached, you should see the r2 prompt with the device ID. r2frida commands must start with \ or =!.
-For example, you may retrieve target information with the command \i:
+Once attached, you should see the r2 prompt with the device ID. r2frida commands must start with `\` or `=!`.
+For example, you may retrieve target information with the command `\i`:

 ```shell
 [0x00000000]> \i